Register now for the 2025 CLE!

 Start Your Case With Confidence

 Contact Cordell & Cordell for a consultation if you are planning on filing a divorce or your spouse served you with a dissolution of marriage.
-Contact our team today at 866-DADS-LAW or fill out our online contact form to schedule an initial consultation.
+Contact our team today at 866-323-7529 or fill out our online contact form to schedule an initial consultation.

 Disclaimer: This page serves as a resource and is not to be taken as legal advice.